Patient's Query

 Hello doctor,

 Is it difficult for a dentist to remove the roots of the teeth that are broken off at the gum line?
 And will it be painful when they do it?
 I think the ones are teeth 12, 13, 16, 26, and 27.
-If there are any chances for the bones to get broken while they do it?
+Are there any chances for the bones to get broken while they do it?
 How will they get them out?
 I am very scared, and how many injections will be given?
-I think they are breaking it into three appointments. what complications could occur as well?
+I think they are breaking it into three appointments.
+What complications could occur as well?

 Hello,